elitaldev/Tic-Tac-Toe2/README.md

 ### **Initial testing plan**

-I had planned for this site to be accessible and legible on all screen sizes.
-The user is viewing the site primarily for the menu options and parlour location and they needed to access this information with one click.
-I used Chrome Dev Tools to test, tweak and debug in the early stages.
+I had planned for this game to be accessible and legible on all screen sizes.
 I deployed my site halfway through to test on real-world devices.
 These devices included:

 - Acer Aspire 3 Laptop (1920 X 1080)

 - iPad Pro 2021
 - iPhone SE(2016)
-- Huawei p30 Lite
-- iPhone 11/13
-- Samsung Galaxy s10
+- when it goes smaller than 450px, it won't be responsive.

 ### **Testing**